fabfoundation/fab16/programme.md

 img_programmation: "assets/img/programmation.jpg"
 pdf_programmation: "assets/downloads/FAB16_FABCITYSummit_PROGRAMMATION.pdf"
 pdf_programmation_text: "Download PDF"
-afterimg: "You will be able to follow the full schedule details, links, tutors, registration and much more, by registering on our online platform here : "
+afterimg: "You will be able to follow the full schedule details, links, tutors, registration and much more, by registering on our online platform here :"
 afterimglink: "<a href='https://live.fablabs.io/' target='_blank'>live.fablabs.io</a>"
+afterimgcol1: "<br>
+            This year, we are hoping to encourage more local engagement during FAB16 with the FAB16 Hubs!
+Below is a list of the participating FAB16 Hubs.
+If there will be local programming at one of the Hubs and they have shared that with us, you will find it by clicking on their name.
+We ask everyone to keep safety above all else and be mindful of the COVID-19 restrictions in their location.
+            <br><br>
+            If you would like to add a Hub, please fill out this form: <a href='https://forms.gle/1EL7J7vTh3VFDgeUA' target='_blank'>https://forms.gle/1EL7J7vTh3VFDgeUA</a>
+            <br><br>
+            Any questions, email <a href='mailto:fab16@fabfoundation.org' target='_blank'>fab16@fabfoundation.org</a>
+            <br><br>

+"
+afterimgcol2: "<br>
+            <strong>Distributed Hub (Coordinate your region's participation in local and/or global workshops, help coordinate materials for workshops, propose hands-on and/or theoretical workshops globally streamed, and/or participate in FABTV day)</strong>
+            <br><br>
+            North American Digital Fabrication Alliance, USA<br>
+            CREFAB, Spain<br>
+            FabAcademy, Central Europe<br>
+            Fab Labs Québec, Canada<br>
+            Fabricademy, Paros, Greece<br>
+            Kenya Makerspaces Network, Kenya<br>
+            Insper FabLab, Brazil<br>
+            <br><br>
+            <strong>Graduation Hub (Academany Nodes that just want to host a Graduation gathering locally)</strong>
+            <br><br>
+            FabAcademy, Central Europe<br>
+            <br><br>
+            <strong>Local Hub (Engage your region's participants in the conference, and Coordinate and produce content for local workshops, in your local language and time)</strong>
+            <br><br>
+            Fab Lab Suomi, Finland <br>
+            Rede Fab Lab Brasil, Brazil<br>
+            Red Chilena de Fabricación Digital, Chile<br>
+            Kerala, India<br>
+            <br><br>
+            <strong>Community Partner (Support with Online Communication and getting the word out)</strong>
+            <br><br>
+            CST, Buthan<br>
+            Fab Lab Yucatan, Mexico<br>
+            Arctic Circle Fab Lab, Sisimiut, Greenland<br>

+            "

 ---